meteor/meteor/content/blaze.md

 <h3 id="lookups">Lookup order</h3>
 Another complicated topic in Blaze is name lookups.
 In what order does Blaze look when you write `{{something}}`?
 It runs in the following order:

-1. Helper defined on the current template.
+1. Helper defined on the current component.
 2. Binding (eg. from `{{#let}}` or `{{#each in}}`) in current scope
 3. A named template
 4. Global helpers
 5. The current data context.

 <h3 id="build-system">Blaze and the build system</h3>
-As mentioned in the [build system article](build-tool#blaze), the [`blaze-html-templates`](https://atmospherejs.com/meteor/blaze-html-templates) package scans your source code for `.html` files, picks out `<template name="templateName">` tags, and compiles them into a JavaScript file that defines a function that implements the template in code, attached to the `Template.templateName` symbol.
+As mentioned in the [build system article](build-tool#blaze), the [`blaze-html-templates`](https://atmospherejs.com/meteor/blaze-html-templates) package scans your source code for `.html` files, picks out `<template name="templateName">` tags, and compiles them into a JavaScript file that defines a function that implements the component in code, attached to the `Template.templateName` symbol.

-This means when you include another template, you are simply running a function on the client that corresponds to the Spacebars content you defined in the `.html` file.
+This means when you include another component, you are simply running a function on the client that corresponds to the Spacebars content you defined in the `.html` file.

 <h3 id="views">What is a view</h3>
 Blaze has an additional concept called a "view", which is associated with a reactively rendering area of a template.
 The view is the machinery that works behind the scenes to track reactivity, do lookups, and re-render appropriately when data changes.
 The view is the unit of re-rendering in Blaze.
 You can if necessary, use the view to walk the rendered component heirarchy, although, except in advanced cases it's better to not do this, but instead use callbacks and template arguments, or global data stores to communicate between components.